-Secondary labour market refers to those occupations which tend to be located in the most competitive areas of the economy and are more labour intensive.
-Secondary labour market occupations tend to pay lower wages, have insecure employment, be less unionized, and provide less opportunity for advancement.
+Secondary labor market refers to those occupations which tend to be located in the most competitive areas of the economy and are more labor intensive.
+Secondary labor market occupations tend to pay lower wages, have insecure employment, be less unionized, and provide less opportunity for advancement.
 Secondary labor market industries are restaurant and hotel services, cashiers and retail sales.
 Gig economy is comprised of temporary and flexible jobs, and companies hire independent contractors and freelancers instead of regular full-time employees.
 In the theory of Labour Market Segmentation, there exists important differences on the demand side which imply differences in compensation and labor market segmentation theory splits the aggregate labor market into the primary labor market and the secondary labour market segments.

 The secondary labor market for call centre agents could be characterised as a secondary labour market of insecure, poorly paid jobs without any career opportunities (Dekker, De Grip and Heijke, 2002).